 Water from Panther Creek flows into Falls Lake.
 Then it flows into the Neuse River and then the Albemarle-Pamlico Sound before emptying into the ocean.

 Stormwater Services staff tracks water quality at one site in Panther Creek.
 The health and cleanliness of the watershed is reported in Durham’s annual State of Our Streams Report.
 In years when staff is able to take a wide variety of tests, the watershed is also given a score.
-Panther Creek was given a score of 81 in 2019.
-This compares to a "B" letter grade.
-This is up from a 79 in 2015.
+Panther Creek was given a score of 74 in 2021.
+This compares to a "C" letter grade.
+This is down from an 81 in 2019.
 Panther Creek's high fecal coliform bacteria levels contributed to this score.

 These water quality concerns are enough to keep Panther Creek from its intended uses by people and wildlife.
 The State has not put any portions of Panther Creek in Durham on a list of impaired water bodies, also known as the 303(d) list.

-Stormwater Services staff investigates water pollution reported by other City employees and Durham residents.
-In the 2019 reporting year, staff found one public sanitary sewer spill in the Panther Creek watershed.
+Stormwater Services staff investigates water pollution reported by other city employees and Durham residents.
+In the 2021 reporting year, staff found 3 sources of pollution.
+These were:

 Stormwater Services encourages neighbors to discuss and discourage putting trash, wash water, grease, or other pollution into storm drains.
 Anything that goes into storm drains does not get treated and, in this watershed, eventually washes into Panther Creek.
 Residents can also call the Stormwater Hotline (919-560-SWIM) to report water pollution.

 Past summaries of the health of Panther Creek: